 According to Schiller, CO alarms are a backup, not a replacement for regular maintenance.
 Have a trained professional inspect, clean, and tune-up central heating systems (furnaces, flues, and chimneys) annually.
 Schiller recommends homeowners repair any leaks right away – this simple action could save your life.

-You can find more information on carbon monoxide by calling Garfield County Public Health at 970-625-5200, or at garfield-county.com/environmental-health/carbon-monoxide.Carbon monoxide
+Find out more information on carbon monoxide by calling Garfield County Public Health at 970-625-5200.Carbon monoxide